 The perils of not posting your blog post immediately after you’ve written it!
-I wrote this last night when the two main leadership contenders were Boris Johnson and Teresa May, and he was the bookies’ favourite.
+I wrote this last night when the two main leadership contenders were Boris Johnson and Theresa May, and he was the bookies’ favourite.
 Now Michael Gove has entered the race saying “Boris is not a leader”, Johnson’s odds have lengthened significantly and Mrs May is now the favourite.
 I don’t know how that affects the principles I set out below.

 The Conservative Party has begun the nomination process to elect a new party leader and therefore our next Prime Minister.